CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 #### Translation Tables

--   A translation table is normal PostgreSQL table having a specific structure.
+-   A translation table is a normal PostgreSQL table with a specific structure.
 -   Table 2 list the different attributes of a translation table.